0xNeon2/Marketing_Service_Springboot_Web/README.md

 The Marketing Service Website will streamline the process of purchasing and managing marketing plans for users.
 This project leverages modern web technologies, including Spring Boot on the backend and a combination of HTML, CSS, JavaScript, and Bootstrap on the frontend, to create a secure, efficient, and user-friendly platform, ensuring a seamless experience for users.
 ```

-You can copy and paste this into a `README.md` file in your project repository.